-MICHAEL BRESNAHAN, tenor, is thrilled to be in his first year with Chanticleer.
+MICHAEL BRESNAHAN, tenor, is thrilled to be in his second year with Chanticleer.
 A West Virginia native, he received his B.M. in Vocal Performance at the Chicago College of Performing Arts, where he studied with Mark Crayton and Matthew Chellis and sang several leading roles.
 He then received a Master’s Degree in Music Education from VanderCook College of Music and worked as a choir teacher at a high school in downtown Chicago.
 He sang with some of the finest church choirs in Chicago, including the choirs of Our Lady of Mount Carmel Church and Fourth Presbyterian Church.
 His other interests include country two-stepping, random adventures, and delicious food.
-He sends his love to his amazing friends and family for their support.

 Soprano & assistant music director

-GREGORY PEEBLES, soprano & assistant music director, is thrilled to be returning for his fifth season with Chanticleer.
+GREGORY PEEBLES, soprano & assistant music director, is thrilled to be returning for his sixth season with Chanticleer.
 Originally from Hartselle, Alabama, he first performed for the public as a very young boy with his family singing gospel music.
 Eventually, he left the revival circuit for The University of Mississippi in Oxford.
-After graduating cum laude from “Ole Miss”, he found his way to Chicago, where he spent the better part of this century singing with musicians in such prestigious ensembles as Schola Antiqua, an ensemble in residence at the University of Chicago, as well as the choruses of Lyric Opera of Chicago and Chicago Symphony Orchestra.
+After graduating cum laude from “Ole Miss”, he found his way to Chicago, where he sang with musicians in such prestigious ensembles as Schola Antiqua, an ensemble in residence at the University of Chicago, as well as the choruses of Lyric Opera of Chicago and Chicago Symphony Orchestra.
 More recently, he completed his graduate degree in Vocal Performance at Chicago College of the Performing Arts, where he studied with Mark Crayton.
 In addition to his singing he is also a composer whose works have been performed in the USA and Europe.
 In his spare time, he enjoys poetry and exploring San Francisco, the most recent addition to a list of beautiful cities he can call Home.

-KORY REID, soprano, is in his second season with Chanticleer.
-He studied music education at Pepperdine University and completed a Masters Degree in Choral and Sacred Music from the University of Southern California.
+KORY REID, soprano, is in his third season with Chanticleer.
+He studied music education at Pepperdine University and completed a Masters Degree in Choral Conducting from the University of Southern California.
 Kory is a sought after countertenor soloist who has sung for Los Angeles Zimriyah Chorale, Los Robles Master Chorale, Catgut Trio, USC Chamber Singers, Pepperdine University Concert Choir and Collegium Musicum, and for many diverse choral recitals and church music programs in Southern California.
 He is a barbershop music enthusiast, was a district finalist in the quartet contest and a past member of the Westminster Chorus, winning the International Barbershop Chorus Contest in 2010.
-Kory also served as the Music Director for St. Matthew's United Methodist Church in Newbury Park.
-In his spare time, he enjoys watching movies, tasting new wines, and eating Doritos.
+Kory also served as the Music Director for St. Matthew’s United Methodist Church in Newbury Park, CA. In his spare time, he enjoys watching movies, tasting new wines, and eating Doritos.

-ALAN REINHARDT, alto, is pleased to be in his seventh season with Chanticleer.
-He grew up in Long Island, N.Y. and prior to joining, sang with various ensembles in New York City including The Men and Boys choir at St. Thomas Church on Fifth Avenue, Early Music New York and choral performances with the N.Y.
+ALAN REINHARDT, alto, is pleased to be in his eighth season with Chanticleer.
+He grew up in Long Island, N.Y. and prior to joining sang with various ensembles in New York City including The Men and Boys choir at St. Thomas Church on Fifth Avenue, Early Music New York and choral performances with the N.Y.
 Philharmonic.
 In 2005, he sang the lead countertenor role in the premiere of the dance/opera A More Perfect Union in the State Theatre in Perm, Russia as part of the Sergei Diaghilev Festival.
+Recently, he has been exploring his love of poetry on the website Voetica.com where you can find him reading classic American poets Robert Frost and Richard Wilbur.
 Alan holds degrees from SUNY Potsdam and the University of Illinois in Champaign-Urbana.